daveh551/PATITradingAssistant/README.md

+# RELEASE NOTES for v 0.41.1 8/28/2018

+This release adds some new features and makes some very significant improvements to existing features.

+## Range Lines

+The pending orders that are set when you click the "Draw Range Lines" button (if you have SetPendingOrders enabled) will now be automatically cancelled with 2 minutes to go in the candle to avoid a pending order being triggered in violation of the "Two Minute Rule" (no range break out trades are to be taken during the final two minutes of a candle).
+Orders that are cancelled by this feature will be automatically re-set at the opening of the next candle.
+This feature is controlled by the "ObserveTwoMinuteRule" configuration variable.

+Orders that have been set by pressing the "Draw Range Lines" button, but were then manually deleted, are not re-set at the start of the next candle.

+Realizing that there might be occasions where you want to prevent orders from being re-set (e.g., when a news event is coming up and you don't want to risk a pending order being taken in by a news spike), but when the pending orders have already been canceled by the TwoMinuteRule, I have changed the function of the Draw Range Button during the Two Minute interval.
+At the time the pending orders are canceled, the "Draw Range Lines" button changes to a yellow background, and it's legend changes to "Cancel Range Lines".
+If the button is clicked while it is in this state, it wil remove the range lines that have been set (the pending orders have already been canceled), and will prevent the orders from being re-set.

+In addition, trades that are entered as a result of a pending order on a range breakout being executed will be checked at the start of each candle for being back inside the range that it broke out of (a condition known as CBIR - Closed Back Inside Range).
+If so, the trade can be automatically closed (if the AutoCloseOnCBIR configuration variable is set) or an alert will be issued (if AlertOnCBIR is set).
+If neither variable is set, the check is not performed.
+Trades that close on the line will result in an alert being issued and will not be automatically closed.

+## Screen Capture

+There is a slightly breaking change to the way ScreenShot Capture files are handled.
+In prior versions, all such files were saved directly to the Files directory in the MQL4 Data Folder tree.
+Now, there is a screen shot root directory named "ScreenShots" added to the Files directory, and all ScreenShots are saved in this directory or a subdirectory underneath it, as described before.

+There is a new configuration variable named "SortScreenShotBy".
+The valid values are "None", "Date", and either "Pair" or "Symbol" (which are synonymous, but I couldn't decide which made more sense, so I decided to accept them both.

+If the value is "None", then all screen shots are saved in the Files\ScreenShots directory with no organization.
+If the Date option is used, then a series of directories are added to the ScreenShots directory to mirror the date.
+There is a directory for the year (e.g., 2018), one for the month using a two-digit month number, a hyphen, and a 3 character English month abbreviation (e.g. "08-AUG"), and finally, a directory for each day of the month that the Trading Assistant is running, using a two digit number.
+All trades that are taken on that day will appear in the corresponding folder.
+So, as I write this, it's August 28, 2018.
+Today's trades are in Files\ScreenShots\2018\08-AUG\28.

+If the value of the SortScreenShotsBy variable is set to Pair or Symbol, then one directory will be created under the File\ScreenShots directory for each pair, and all screen shots captured for a given pair will be stored in that pair's directory.

+Note that, since the configuration variables are set for each pair that the trading assistant is running on, it is possible to mix these schemes, though I can't see a reason for it and it might be a little confusing.

+Secondly, one of the drawbacks to using auto-captured screen shots that I noted in the User's Guide is that the files can accumulate unnoticed and fill up your disk.
+This release adds a configuration variable "DaysToKeepScreenShots".
+If this is set to a non-zero value, then at the end of each trading day, a routine will run through the ScreenShots directory and all subdirectories recursively, and delete any screen shot file that is found that was created more than that many days ago.
+Again, this routine is running for each pair, and will only delete screen shots for that pair.
+In order to be deleted, the file must be a leaf file (i.e., not a directory), must contain the pair name in its file name, it's file name must end in ".PNG", and today's date (using your server's idea of the date) minus the file creation time (which is established by your computer clock) must be greater than the value of the configuration variable.
+This routine runs as part of the end-of-day cleanup, so the MetaTrader platform and the PATI Trading Assistant EA must be left running till the end of the day for it to run.

+There are also some minor enhancements.
+In the past, most processing takes place on each incoming tick of the price data.
+I have observed some pairs, notably the Australian Dollar and New Zealand Dollar pairs, that, at certain times of the day are very slow moving, and may sometimes go as much as 30 seconds or more between ticks, which means that no processing takes place during that time.
+Realizing that there are now some time-sensitive operations being performed (i.e., canceling pending orders at the 2 minute mark), I didn't want to risk being frozen out.
+So the tick processing is now called once a second whether there has been any change in the price data or not.
+Also, in response to a request from a user, I have added configuration variables to control the color and size of the label boxes at the end of the Range Lines.
 # RELEASE NOTES for v 0.34.2 8/22/2018

 This is a very minor release with a fix for a minor issue that I discovered in v 0.34 (and v 0.34.1), and a minor enhancement suggested by user Tim Black (@IsItCoffeeYet) that allows control of the size of screen shot captures.

 The design for the "Draw Range Lines" feature was to have the line drawn extend to the end of the New York session, i.e., approximately 5:00 PM Eastern Time.
 At the time I implemented it, I was using a server that was set to New York time, and the implementation worked as expected.
 I recently switched to a server that was set to GMT, and discovered that my range lines were ending at around noon local time, and, occassionally, disappearing almost completely.
-Since determining what time zone the server time is running is tricky, I implemented a work around in v 0.34.2 that makes sure that the line is drawn at least 5 hours past the current candle (assuming 15 minute time frames.)
+Since determining what time zone the server time is running is tricky, I implemented a work around in v 0.34.2 that makes sure that the line is drawn at least 5 hours past the current candle.

 In the earlier implementations of the ScreenCaptureFiles feature, the chart height and width as displayed on the terminal was used for the capture file.
 Tim Black pointed out that you can specify the pixel width and height of the area to be captured at run time independent of the area displayed on the terminal.
 Version 0.34.2 adds two new integer Configuration variables, "ScreenShotHeight" and "ScreenShotWidth".
 If those variables are 0, then the actual chart height and width will be used.
 If they have a value, then the height and width of the captured file will be set to those values.
 This allows capturing wide screen images even if you're not using that much screen real estate in your display.